Maharshi1208/software_testing_principal/assignment1.md

 a:- Develop a system that is easy for employees to use. b:- Ensure the system is intuitive for customers. c:- Provide clear instructions and guidance throughout the onboarding process.

+#Questions for the Client:
+1 Employee Onboarding:
+a:- What specific steps are currently involved in the employee onboarding process? b:- Are there any particular pain points or bottlenecks in the current process? c:- What is the ideal timeframe for onboarding new employees?

+2 Client Onboarding:
+a:- Can you describe the current client onboarding process in detail? b:- What are the main challenges customers face during onboarding? c:- Are there any specific areas where employees deviate from the standard process?

+3 System Requirements:
+a:- What features would you like to see in the new system to improve the onboarding process? b:- Are there any existing tools or software that you currently use for onboarding? c:- What is your budget and timeline for implementing the new system?